voygha/CRUD-API-FLASK/Readme.md

 ### Eliminar un item por ID / Delete an Item by ID
-Necesitamos el Endpoint y el ID del item que queremos eliminar, You need the endpoint and the item ID to you want to delete:
+Necesitamos el Endpoint y el ID del item que queremos eliminar

+You need the endpoint and the item ID to you want to delete:

 Endpoint: http://127.0.0.1:5000/items/6 <- Reemplazalo por el ID - Replace it with the ID